-- a) Scottish Borders Council is the Administering Authority for the Local Government Pension Scheme set up for the Scottish Borders geographic area. - b) The Council has delegated its pension's functions to the Pension Fund Committee.
-The members of the Committee act as quasi-trustees and oversee the management of the Scottish Borders Council Pension Fund. - c) The Pension Fund appoints professional advisers and external service providers. - d) The system of internal financial control operates within a financial strategy and is based on a framework of delegation and accountability for officers and elected members embodied in procedural standing orders, financial regulations, scheme of delegation, scheme of administration, supported by a framework of administrative procedures including the segregation of duties, and regular financial management information.
-In particular, the system includes comprehensive accounting systems that record income and expenditure for both member and investment activities, regular reviews of investment reports that measure investment returns against agreed benchmarks, regular reviews of investment manager reports that measure performance against agreed targets, and independent performance reviews of the Fund by the Fund's investment consultant and performance monitoring services provider. - e) The Pension Fund follows the Council's approach to risk management and assesses risk using a scoring methodology and subjects the risk register to regular review. - f) The Chief Financial Officer (Section 95 officer) for the Council is responsible for ensuring the proper administration of the financial affairs of the Pension Fund.
-This includes ensuring appropriate advice is given to the Pension Fund on all financial matters, keeping proper financial records and accounts, and maintaining an effective system of internal financial control. - g) The Chief Officer HR for the Council is responsible for the pension benefit policy oversight and day-to-day administration of member benefits in accordance with statutory legislation. - h) The Chief Officer Audit & Risk (Head of Internal Audit (HIA)) reports administratively to the Service Director Strategy & Policy, reports functionally to the Audit & Risk Committee, meets regularly with the Chief Financial Officer, and has direct access to the Corporate Management Team.
-The HIA reports in her own name and retains final edit rights over all internal audit reports and provides an independent and objective annual opinion on the effectiveness of internal control, risk management and governance based on the delivery of an approved plan of systematic and continuous internal audit review of the Council's arrangements.
+- a) Scottish Borders Council is the Administering Authority for the Local Government Pension Scheme set up for the Scottish Borders geographic area. - b) The Council has delegated its responsibilities as Scheme Manager to the Pension Fund Committee.
+The members of the Committee act as quasi-trustees and oversee the management of the Scottish Borders Council Pension Fund. - c) The introduction of the Pensions Board, which meets jointly with the Committee, formalises the involvement of the employers and trade unions representing the membership.
+All members of the Committee and Board are covered equally by the Training Policy to give them full opportunity to contribute effectively. - d) The approval the first Pension Fund Business Plan covering the period 2015/16 2017/18 to improve planning and monitoring of the performance of the Fund and to demonstrate the "Myners Principle" relating to effective decision making.
+The business plan supports the delivery of the objectives of the Fund which are to deliver a high quality pension service to members that was managed effectively, transparently and was compliant. - e) The Pension Fund appoints professional advisers and external service providers. - f) The system of internal financial control operates within a financial strategy and is based on a framework of delegation and accountability for officers and elected members embodied in procedural standing orders, financial regulations, scheme of delegation, scheme of administration, supported by a framework of administrative procedures including the segregation of duties, and regular financial management information.
+In particular, the system includes comprehensive accounting systems that record income and expenditure for both member and investment activities, regular reviews of investment reports that measure investment returns against agreed benchmarks, regular reviews of investment manager reports that measure performance against agreed targets, and independent performance reviews of the Fund by the Fund's investment consultant and performance monitoring services provider. - g) The Pension Fund follows the Council's approach to risk management and assesses risk using a scoring methodology and subjects the risk register to regular review. - h) The Chief Financial Officer (Section 95 officer) for the Council is responsible for ensuring the proper administration of the financial affairs of the Pension Fund.
+This includes ensuring appropriate professional advice is sought and is given to the Pension Fund on all financial matters, keeping proper financial records and accounts, and maintaining an effective system of internal financial control.

-i) The Pension Fund responds to findings and recommendations of external audit, scrutiny and inspection bodies and its own independent internal audit section.
-The Audit & Risk Committee is integral to overseeing independent and objective assurance and monitoring improvements in internal control and governance.
+- i) The Chief Officer HR for the Council is responsible for the pension benefit policy oversight and day-to-day administration of member benefits in accordance with statutory legislation and the approved pensions' administration strategy. - j) The Chief Officer Audit & Risk (Head of Internal Audit) provides an independent and objective annual opinion on the effectiveness of internal control, risk management and governance based on the delivery of an approved plan of systematic and continuous internal audit review in conformance with the Public Sector Internal Audit Standards. - k) The Pension Fund responds to findings and recommendations of external audit and internal audit, as appropriate.
+The Audit and Risk Committee is integral to overseeing independent and objective assurance and monitoring improvements in internal control and governance.